IvanDSM/KingsFieldRE/README.md

 All the tools in KingsFieldRE are written using C++11 and the Qt Framework.

+Automated builds for Linux (based on latest Ubuntu) and 64-bit Windows are available on the project's [GitHub Actions page](https://github.com/IvanDSM/KingsFieldRE/actions).
+Just select the latest run (the first run on the page)!

+You will need to be signed into GitHub to download the automated builds due to GitHub limitations. **We do not receive any information about you when you download a build.**

 ## checksum_tool
 This is a very simple command line tool for calculating a file's checksum according to the way the game calculates it for integrity checking.
 The game's method for calculating a file's checksum is described [in the repository's wiki](https://github.com/IvanDSM/KingsFieldRE/wiki/File-Checksum-Algorithm).